pcanas/chicago-oejp/index.md

 As can be seen most of the data is has results that are either: <span style="background-color: #B3E0F3" markdown="1">__Pass__</span>, <span style="background-color: #87CEEC" markdown="1">__Pass w/ Conditions__</span> or <span style="background-color: #F3C6B3" markdown="1">__Fail__</span>.
 We will only be basing ourselves off that data.

-There are many different establishment types:
+There are also many different types of establishment:
 - Restaurants make up __67%__ of the data.
 - Grocery stores make up __13%__ of the data.
 - The rest of the data is __20%__ of the data.

-For the purpose of this work we look more closely at the restaurants.
+For the purpose of this work we only be considering restaurants.

 ## Part 1: Is richer safer ?